Cooking On The Ranch

 • Frequently Asked Questions

-I’ve taken a cue from our neighbors to the South and created this Southwestern Tomato Soup made with canned tomatoes.
-Adding a generous amount of New Mexico Chile Powder elevates this American classic to a rich and robust bowl of soup.
+I’ve taken a cue from our neighbors to the South and created this Spicy Tomato Soup using a generous amount of New Mexico Chile Powder.
+This simple ingredient elevates an American classic to a rich and robust bowl of soup.
+And using canned fire-roasted tomatoes adds a smoky nuance to the experience.

 For all of the attention New Mexico receives as a travel destination, I think their food remains underrated.
 New Mexico cuisine can undeniably only be called their own, truly unlike any other.
 A simple description, it’s a blend of Spanish and Native American cultures.
 And it’s absolutely wonderful.